The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 * The `express.static()` middleware function makes static assets (such as HTML, CSS, and JS files) from the specified directory publicly available.
 * The middleware function `serveStatic` is used with app.use() to enable serving static assets to clients.

+### Try it Yourself!

+To experiment with this, use Vite to create a React project called `frontend`.
+Install dependencies dependencies and then build the project with `npm run build`.
+Note that static assets are in the `dist` folder.

+Then, we can add the code above to your `server/index.js` file.
+Make sure to modify the `pathToDistFolder` variable and run the server!

 Now, if you run the server and visit the `http://host:port/index.html`, the server will send you the `index.html` file!
 (You can also just visit `http://host:port/` and it will automatically send you the index file).

+{% hint style="info" %}

 Any other files in the provided folder can also be accessed on your server.
 Assuming the `/dist` directory contains 2 images, `foo.jpg` and `bar.jpg` then you can simply access them at: